LukasWoodtli/WebPage/content/language_implementation_patterns.md

 the input model."*

-*"We usually have to create an input model like an AST because we can’t always do semantic analysis properly as we parse."*
+*"We usually have to create an input model like an AST because we can't always do semantic analysis properly as we parse."*

 *"According to the needs of the task at hand, we compute everything we